imusmanmalik/cert-manager-mixin/README.md

 Grafana dashboard have now selectors for the queries to the `_config` jsonnet object.

-There is a variable named `enableMultiCluster` to enable the multi cluster queries for the dashboard.
+There is a variable named `enableMultiCluster` to enable the multi cluster queries for both the dashboard and the alerts.

 ## Manifests